 Customer service agents and other employees might be able to access records of customer interactions within a system, but such information is likely to be specific only to their department.
 The sales team and the marketing team might both have files on the same customer, but the files would be only accessible through those specific platforms, each would contain different information relevant only to that department, and it would be difficult (if not impossible) to share or consolidate that information.

 Omnichannel vs. Multichannel Support

 The real benefit of an omnichannel system is that companies can position the customer as the center of focus for every touchpoint.
 Rather than simply designing individual channels for engagement (though matters of access and usability for customers should always be a priority), every channel becomes part of a continuum for the customer to engage in.
-Communications are carried through different channels seamlessly, and outreach is customized and personalized based off all previous interactions.
+Communications are carried through different channels seamlessly, and outreach is customized and personalized based on all previous interactions.

-So, if both multichannel and omnichannel engagement allow for multiple points of interaction for a customer, but only omnichannel has the capacity to provide seamless customer support across different systems, why hasn’t everyone adopted it?
+So, if both multichannel and omnichannel engagement allows for multiple points of interaction for a customer, but only omnichannel has the capacity to provide seamless customer support across different systems, why hasn’t everyone adopted it?

 The simple answer is that a multichannel approach is easier to implement and less expensive – at least initially.
-Companies across industries have realized the advantages of implementing an omnichannel system, but the perceived cost of implementing and the daunting complexity of making the attempt has prevented many companies from fully succeeding.
+Companies across industries have realized the advantages of implementing an omnichannel system, but the perceived cost of implementing and the daunting complexity of making the attempt have prevented many companies from fully succeeding.
 Some companies even get a little too ambitious, attempting to overhaul their entire system to account for every point of interaction, but without providing the training and support that their employees need in order to effectively use the new system.

 Despite the initial challenges of implementing omnichannel support software, the necessity for doing so is increasing over time.
 Every industry has its own specific reasons for moving forward.